Creators and Guests

 MaryEllen Kennel has held numerous roles in CyberSecurity, and is currently ranked top 1% in MetaCTF.
 MaryEllen has spoken at several conferences, including Magnet Forensics, KringleCon, and most recently, Wild West Hackin’ Fest in Deadwood, SD.
 MaryEllen grew up Mennonite, and treasures spending time with family.

-Appears in
+Appears in 7 episodes

 Guest